Italians in the United Kingdom: From Napoleon Bonaparte to World War I

 By the time World War I started, the Italian community was well established in London and other areas of the British Isles (there were nearly 20,000 Italians in the United Kingdom in 1915).
 All Italian born subjects living in Britain at the time of WW1 were regarded as 'aliens', and forced to register with their local police station.
 Permission had to be given by the police if a person wanted to travel more than 5 mi from their homes.

 Second World War

-When Second World War came, the Italians in Great Britain had built a respected community for themselves.
-But the announcement of Benito Mussolini's decision to side with Adolf Hitler's Germany in 1940 had a devastating effect.
+When World War II came, the Italians in Great Britain had built a respected community for themselves.
+However, the announcement of Benito Mussolini's decision to side with Adolf Hitler's Germany in 1940 had a devastating effect.
 By order of Parliament, all aliens were to be interned.
-Although there were few active fascists, the majority had lived in the country peacefully for many years, and had even fought side by side with British-born soldiers during the First World War.
-Some had married British women, and even taken British citizenship.
+Although there were a few active fascists, the majority had lived in the country peacefully for many years, and had even fought side by side with British-born soldiers during the First World War.

 This anti-Italian feeling led to a night of nationwide riots against the Italian communities on 11 June 1940.
 The Italians were now seen as a national security threat, linked to the feared British Union of Fascists, and Winston Churchill told the police to "collar the lot!"
 Thousands of Italian men between the ages of 17 and 60 were arrested after his speech.
-They were transported to camps across the country.